 Prospective students often find that earning a criminal justice degree online provides many advantages over the traditional route of attending a brick-and-mortar institution.
 These benefits include improved accessibility and flexibility, the ability to attend schools outside of a student's geographical area, and opportunities to connect and network with a diverse body of classmates and faculty from around the world.

-Online criminal justice programs give students the ability to access lectures and course materials from anywhere and at any time.
+Many online criminal justice programs allow students to access lectures and course materials from anywhere and at any time.
 This freedom makes earning a degree possible for learners who have busy schedules with work and/or family obligations.
-Nontraditional students may not be able to attend classes on a fixed schedule at a traditional campus; instead, they may require remote access to classes in order to earn their degree.

-Students who choose to earn a criminal justice degree online may be able to select from multiple program start dates throughout the year, picking the one that is most convenient; this contrasts with traditional learning environments, many of which use stricter term schedules.
-Distance learners can further tailor their educational experience to fit their unique needs.
+Students who choose to earn a criminal justice degree online may be able to select from multiple program start dates throughout the year.
+This flexibility contrasts with on-campus learning environments, many of which use stricter term schedules.

 Students in online criminal justice programs have the option of attending schools across the country.
-Individuals pursuing the conventional route of going to class on campus are limited by their ability to relocate, whereas online students can attend programs outside of their immediate geographic vicinity.
+Learners in on-campus programs are limited by their ability to relocate, whereas online students can attend programs outside of their immediate geographic vicinity.

 Individuals pursuing an online criminal justice degree come from many different backgrounds and hail from across the country and around the world.
-The freedom to select from a variety of online programs enables students to network with classmates with an array of ideas and perspectives.
+The freedom to select from a variety of online programs enables students to network with classmates with different ideas and perspectives.

 Technological advancements have improved the quality and ease of online interactions.
-This allows students earning their criminal justice degrees online to more readily collaborate with their classmates and professors.
-Individuals in these programs may participate in forum discussions and virtual meetings, in addition to submitting assignments and taking exams online.
+These advancements allow students earning their criminal justice degree online to more readily collaborate with their classmates and professors.
+Distance learners may participate in forum discussions and virtual meetings.

-Prospective students interested in earning criminal justice degrees online can pursue many different levels of education in this field.
-As with most areas, holding a more advanced degree typically leads to better opportunities after graduation in terms of career options and earning potential.
+Prospective students interested in earning criminal justice degrees online can pursue many different levels of education.
+As in most fields, holding a more advanced degree typically leads to better opportunities after graduation in terms of career options and earning potential.